lueschem/lueschem.github.io/_posts/2022-04-17-Building-and-Testing-OS-Images-with-GitHub-Actions.md

 ![Run Workflow](/assets/images/blog/CICDRunWorkflow.png){:class="img-responsive"}

 The job will then be sent to our self-hosted runner &#9313;.
-The runner will check out the source code of edi-ci-cd and the specified edi project configuration (here [edi-cl](https://github.com/lueschem/edi-cl)) &#9314;. edi will then take care of building the specified OS artifact (here `iot-gate-imx8-bullseye-arm64.yml`) from scratch.
+The runner will check out the source code of edi-ci and the specified edi project configuration (here [edi-cl](https://github.com/lueschem/edi-cl)) &#9314;. edi will then take care of building the specified OS artifact (here `iot-gate-imx8-bullseye-arm64.yml`) from scratch.
 During this process a lot of Debian packages will get fetched from various Debian repositories &#9315;.
-Using the [Mender REST API](https://github.com/lueschem/edi-ci-cd-public/blob/main/mender-api) the resulting Mender OS artifact will get uploaded to Mender &#9316; and then dispatched to our chosen device &#9317;.
+Using the [Mender REST API](https://github.com/lueschem/edi-ci-public/blob/main/mender-api) the resulting Mender OS artifact will get uploaded to Mender &#9316; and then dispatched to our chosen device &#9317;.

 After our test device got successfully updated, we run some tests that are based on [pytest](https://www.pytest.org/)